snackabra/docs/_sources/discussion.rst.txt

 Later on we will by necessity go into priorities, since there are some trade-offs.

-But first, let's talk about Data Rights: much of the criteria above follow from formulating what we mean by Data Rights, and then applying that systematically.
+We begin with talking about Data Rights: much of the criteria above follow from formulating what we mean by Data Rights, and then applying that systematically.